vita-student-projects/3d_human_pose_estimation_gr15/README.md

 In order to benchmark the original backbones on the 3DPW VIBE dataset, exchange the `yaml` file above with the appropriate one from the [config](config) directory (named `eval_3dpw_test*`).
 CMU evaluation on their models is not discussed here.
 ### Remarks
 - To comply with submission requirements, we generated the files [train.py](train.py), [inference.py](inference.py) and [dataset.py](dataset.py).
-These are just dummy-files that execute the scripts presented below via python subprocessing.
+These are just dummy-files that execute the scripts presented above via python subprocessing.
 It is recommended **not** to use them but to follow the instructions above.
 - The scripts above require the presence of a GPU (webcam inference on CPU is possible by changing *all* `.cuda()` to `.cpu()` in the codebase)
 ## Resources
 [^1]: Sun, Y., Bao, Q., Liu, W., Fu, Y., Black, M. J., & Mei, T. (2020).
 Monocular, One-stage, Regression of Multiple 3D People. arXiv preprint arXiv:2008.12272.